Fed takes emergency steps to slash rates and ease bank rules

 On Saturday, President Donald Trump reiterated his frequent demand that the Fed “get on board and do what they should do,” reflecting his argument that benchmark U.S. rates should be as low as they are in Europe and Japan, where they’re now negative.
 Negative rates are generally seen as a sign of economic distress, and there’s little evidence that they help stimulate growth.
 Fed officials have indicated that they’re unlikely to cut rates below zero.

-With the virus depressing travel, spending, and corporate investment and forcing the cancellation of sports leagues, business conferences, music performances, and Broadway shows, economists increasingly expect the economy to shrink for at least one or two quarters.
-A six-month contraction would meet an informal definition of a recession.

 Two weeks ago, in a surprise move, the Fed sought to offset the disease’s drags on the economy by cutting its short-term rate by a half-percentage point — its first cut between policy meetings since the financial crisis.
-Its benchmark rate is now in a range of 1% to 1.25%.
-Some analysts have forecast that the Fed will reduce its rate by just one-half or three-quarters of a point on Wednesday, rather than by a full point.

-But policymakers have largely accepted research that says once its benchmark rate approaches zero, it would produce a greater economic benefit to cut all the way to zero rather than just to a quarter- or half-point above.
+The Fed’s policymakers have largely accepted research that says once its benchmark rate approaches zero, it would produce a greater economic benefit to cut all the way to zero rather than just to a quarter- or half-point above.
 That’s because it takes time for rate cuts to work their way through the economy.
 So if a recession threatens, quicker action is more effective.

-Some of the attention Wednesday will likely be on what steps the Fed takes to further smooth the functioning of bond markets, a topic that can seem esoteric but that serves a fundamental role in the functioning of the economy.
-The rate on the 10-year Treasury influences a range of borrowing costs for businesses and consumers, including mortgage and credit card rates.
-If banks and investors can’t seamlessly trade those securities, borrowing rates might rise throughout the economy.

-“Even more important than the Fed’s rate-cutting function is the market-calming function,” said David Wilcox, a senior fellow at the Peterson Institute for International Economics and former head of research at the Fed.

-The central bank took a huge step in that direction Thursday, when it said it would provide $1.5 trillion of short-term loans to banks.
+On Thursday, the central bank said it would provide $1.5 trillion of short-term loans to banks.
 The central bank will provide the cash to interested banks in return for Treasuries.
 The loans will be repaid after one or three months.

-That program is a response to signs that the bond market has been disrupted in recent days as many traders and banks have sought to unload large sums of Treasurys but haven’t found enough willing buyers.
+That program was an early response to signs that the bond market has been disrupted in recent days as many traders and banks have sought to unload large sums of Treasurys but haven’t found enough willing buyers.
 That logjam reduced bond prices and raised their yields — the opposite of what typically happens when the stock market plunges.

 The Fed also said last week that it would broaden its $60 billion monthly Treasury purchase program, launched last fall, from just short-term bills to all maturities.
 The Fed is already reinvesting $20 billion from its holdings of mortgage-backed securities into Treasuries of all durations, thereby bringing its total purchases to $80 billion.